MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create.md

 For example, consider an IT professional in a department that runs many servers.
 They only want to run software signed by the companies that provide their hardware, operating system, antivirus, and other important software.
 They know that their servers also run an internally written application that is unsigned but is rarely updated.
 They want to allow this application to run.

-To create the WDAC policy, they build a reference server on their standard hardware, and install all of the software that their servers are known to run.
+To create the Windows Defender Application Control policy, they build a reference server on their standard hardware, and install all of the software that their servers are known to run.
 Then they run [New-CIPolicy](/powershell/module/configci/new-cipolicy) with **-Level Publisher** (to allow software from their software providers, the "Publishers") and **-Fallback Hash** (to allow the internal, unsigned application).
 They deploy the policy in auditing mode to determine the potential impact from enforcing the policy.
 Using the audit data, they update their WDAC policies to include any additional software they want to run.
 Then they enable the WDAC policy in enforced mode for their servers.

 As part of normal operations, they'll eventually install software updates, or perhaps add software from the same software providers.
 Because the "Publisher" remains the same on those updates and software, they won't need to update their WDAC policy.
 If the unsigned, internal application is updated, they must also update the WDAC policy to allow the new version.

 ## File rule precedence order

-WDAC has a built-in file rule conflict logic that translates to precedence order.
+Windows Defender Application Control has a built-in file rule conflict logic that translates to precedence order.
 It will first process all explicit deny rules it finds.
 Then, it will process all explicit allow rules.
 If no deny or allow rule exists, WDAC will check for [Managed Installer EA](deployment/deploy-wdac-policies-with-memcm.md).
 Lastly, if none of these exist, WDAC will fall back on [ISG](use-windows-defender-application-control-with-intelligent-security-graph.md).

 ## More information about filepath rules

 Filepath rules don't provide the same security guarantees that explicit signer rules do, since they're based on mutable access permissions.
 Filepath rules are best suited for environments where most users are running as standard rather than admin.
 Path rules are best suited to allow paths that you expect will remain admin-writeable only.
 You may want to avoid path rules for directories where standard users can modify ACLs on the folder.

-By default, WDAC performs a user-writeability check at runtime that ensures that the current permissions on the specified filepath and its parent directories (recursively) don't allow standard users write access.
+By default, Windows Defender Application Control performs a user-writeability check at runtime that ensures that the current permissions on the specified filepath and its parent directories (recursively) don't allow standard users write access.

 There's a defined list of SIDs that WDAC recognizes as admins.
 If a filepath allows write permissions for any SID not in this list, the filepath is considered to be user-writeable, even if the SID is associated to a custom admin user.
 To handle these special cases, you can override WDAC's runtime admin-writeable check with the **Disabled:Runtime FilePath Rule Protection** option described above.